signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/factor-analysis/factor-analysis-intro.md

 The key difference from PCA here is that the factors are supposed to explain as much of the correlations *between* the variables as possible, rather than as much *total* variance as possible: we don't try to pick up on the variables to the extent that they're not correlated with one another.

-* Factor analysis is implemented in the R package `psych` as `fa()`.
-Run factor analysis on the data from the previous section with `nfactors=2` and `rotate="varimax"`, and compare the correlations between the modeled factors and the true factors `X` and `Y`.
+* Run factor analysis on the data from the previous section with `nfactors=2` and `rotate="varimax"`, and compare the correlations between the modeled factors and the true factors `X` and `Y`.
 The modeled factors should be closer to the true factors than the principal components were.

 * Generate 50 variables given by